alani-y/Squiddadle-A-Mobile-Endless-Ocean-Game/README.md

-# Squiddadle
+# Squiddadle!

-Welcome to **Squiddadle**, a colorful aquatic adventure where you control a daring squid exploring the open ocean, dodging sharks, collecting supplies, and surviving the deep!
+Welcome to **Squiddadle!**, a colorful aquatic adventure where you control a daring squid exploring the open ocean, dodging sharks, collecting fish, and surviving the deep!

 ## Table of Contents
 - [Overview](#overview)